garrandall/popular-music-data/tracks/grits-ain-t-groceries--all-around-the-world--little-milton.md

 Hit me, band!
 Yeah!

-FADES
-A-don't you know I love you, baby
+Don't you know I love you, baby
-Ev'ryday and
+Everyday and

-~